 The Caribbean island is famous for its idyllic deep blue seas, white sandy beaches and tropical landscapes.
 Ride along the palm tree-lined roads in a rural landscape and sunny blue skies.
-You can cycle near Santo Domingo on this ROUVY route east of this small island, the Dominican Republic, in one of the routes in the Tour de World Challenge in South America.
+You can cycle near Santo Domingo on this ROUVY route east of this small island, the Dominican Republic.
 Enjoy some music and dance moves characteristic of the Dominican Republic to round off your ride.

 Other places to explore in Brazil if you'd like to extend your trip: